 between lens arrays could shrink concen-

 trator photovoltaics (CPVs) down to a consumer scale.

 Smaller concentrator photovoltaics (CPVs) could improve solar cell efficiency at the consumer level.

-“Current CPV systems are the size of billboards and have to be pointed very accurately to track the sun throughout the day,” said Penn State professor Dr. Noel C. Giebink.
-“But, you can’t put a system like this on your roof, which is where the majority of solar panels throughout the world are installed.”
+“Current CPV systems are the size of billboards and have to be pointed very accurately to track the sun throughout the day,” said Pennsylvania State University professor Dr. Noel C. Giebink.
+“But you can’t put a system like this on your roof, which is where the majority of solar panels throughout the world are installed.”

-The cells were embedded between a pair of 3-D-printed plastic plastic lens arrays less than a centimeter thick.
-Each lens in the top array acts like a small magnifying glass, and is matched to a lens in the bottom array that functions like a concave mirror.
+The cells were embedded between a pair of 3-D-printed plastic lens arrays less than a centimeter thick.
+Each lens in the top array acts as a small magnifying glass and is matched to a lens in the bottom array that functions as a concave mirror.

 With each tiny solar cell located at the focal point of the two optics, sunlight is intensified more than 200 times.
-An optical oil was used to lubricate the sliding cell array and also to improve light transmission.
+An optical oil lubricates the sliding cell array and also improves light transmission.

-“The vision is that such a microtracking CPV panel could be placed on a roof in the same space as a traditional solar panel and generate a lot more power,” said Giebink.
+“The vision is that such a microtracking CPV panel could be placed on a roof in the same space as a traditional solar panel and generate a lot more power,” Giebink said.
 “The simplicity of this solution is really what gives it practical value.”

 He cautioned, however, that CPV systems are not suitable for all locations.